 Andrew J. Defalco

-Andrew J. DeFalco, a Member of the firm, is a business litigation attorney who specializes in the representation of companies and individuals in complex corporate and commercial cases, at both the trial and appellate level.
-He routinely represents clients in sophisticated legal matters, business contracts, real estate and leasing claims, business tort claims including tortious interference and fraud, defamation and invasion of privacy claims (including claims relating to computer and internet privacy statutes), defamation and invasion of privacy, “business divorces” and corporate litigation, executive employment and restrictive covenant litigation, trade secret and unfair competition claims, employer negligence and negligent supervision claims, consumer fraud litigation, banking disputes including mortgage foreclosures and confession of judgment; and other commercial, corporate and business disputes.
+Andrew J. DeFalco, a Member of the firm, is a business litigation attorney who concentrates in the representation of companies and individuals in complex corporate and commercial cases, at both the trial and appellate level.
+He routinely represents clients in sophisticated legal matters, business contracts, real estate and leasing claims, business tort claims including tortious interference and fraud, defamation and invasion of privacy claims (including claims relating to computer and internet privacy statutes), defamation and invasion of privacy, “business divorces” and corporate litigation, executive employment and restrictive covenant litigation, trade secret and unfair competition claims, employer negligence and negligent supervision claims, consumer fraud litigation, banking disputes including mortgage foreclosures and confession of judgment, and other commercial, corporate and business disputes.
 Mr. DeFalco also has significant experience with construction litigation, insurance litigation, fidelity and surety representation, election law representation, and employment litigation.
-Mr. DeFalco is also a top appellate lawyer who has successfully briefed and argued appeals before the Supreme, Superior and Commonwealth Courts of Pennsylvania, and the United States Court of Appeals for the Third Circuit.
+He is also a top appellate lawyer who has successfully briefed and argued appeals before the Supreme, Superior and Commonwealth Court of Pennsylvania, and the United States Court of Appeals for the Third Circuit.